Marine Mammal Commission

 Threats

-MHI insular false killer whales are also vulnerable to fishery interactions.
+MHI insular false killer whales are also vulnerable to interactions with a variety of commercial and recreational fisheries in their nearshore habitat.
 Few deaths or serious injuries resulting from fisheries interactions have been documented in this population, but accurate estimates of the number of fisheries interactions are not available because the inshore fisheries are not monitored.
-However, recent analyses of fishery-related wounds or scars along the mouth-line or on the dorsal fin, documented with photographs, suggest that the frequency of fishery interactions in the insular population occurs at an even higher rate than experienced by the pelagic population, and that the rate may be increasing.
-To reduce bycatch in the longline fishery of individuals from the MHI insular false killer whale population, the TRP recommended, and in 2012 NMFS implemented, a year-round closure of longline fishing within about 50 nautical miles of the MHI.
+However, recent analyses of fishery-related wounds or scars along the mouth-line or on the dorsal fin suggest that the frequency of fishery interactions in the MHI insular population occurs at an even higher rate than experienced by the pelagic population.

 Current Conservation Efforts